 The Workspace Hierarchy

 It gets more exciting when you press the ‘Share” icon on the left of each workspace.
-The option opens a box where you can share workspace with other users for further collaboration.
+The option opens a box where you can share the workspace with other users for further collaboration.
 Just send the invitation via email address.

 Embracing The Syndrome of Postponing